 The following tutorial teaches you how to add an avatar Action to your furniture or room product.

 An Action is the delivery system for animations in IMVU.
 Furniture and Room products can include Actions.
 Avatars can also include actions.
-However, did you know that Furniture and Room products can contain Avatar actions?!
-What craziness!
-Plus, they can both be triggered at the same time to make wonderful effects.
+However, did you know that Furniture and Room products can contain Avatar actions?
+They can also both be triggered at the same time to make wonderful effects.

 Using 3DS MAX, adding Avatar animations to furniture can be easy or complex.
 We’ll cover both of those options in this tutorial.

 You must think of your furniture animation and avatar animation as two totally separate entities that will be pieced together later in a Create Mode Editor.
 Just because your avatar animates along with your furniture item in MAX does not mean that it will automatically just show up in the Editor.
 You will have to export that avatar animation separately.